 What do I do if I trim my dog’s nails too short and hit the quick?

-Here are the general steps to stop your dog’s nail from bleeding if you hit the quick while trimming:
+So you’re looking for how to stop a dogs nail from bleeding?
+Well here are the general steps to stop your dog’s nail from bleeding if you hit the quick while trimming:

 1. DON’T PANIC.
 It will be ok.